cyhap/beginner_tutorials/README.md

 Understanding Nodes:
 -  This tutorial primarily focused on running the ros nodes and understanding how they work.
 No new files were added.

+Understanding Topics:
+- Again this tutorial did not require the addition of new fields.
+Topics and messages were explored along with the usage of rqt_graph and rqt_plot